mybonk/mybonk-wiki/baby-rabbit-holes.md

 - VPN / tunnels
   - [Wireguard](https://www.wireguard.com/quickstart/) This VPN technology is built into the kernel; Client apps widely available (e.x.
 Tailscale), allows to connect to your local network remotely using a simple QR code to authenticate.
   - [Tailscale](https://github.com/tailscale): [Quick tutorial](https://www.infoworld.com/article/3690616/tailscale-fast-and-easy-vpns-for-developers.html) Rapidly deploy a WireGuard-based VPN, a "Zero-config VPN": Automatically assigns each machine on your network a unique 100.x.y.z IP address, so that you can establish stable connections between them no matter where they are in the world, even when they switch networks, and even behind a firewall.
-Tailscal enodes uses DERP (Designated Encrypted Relay for Packets) to proxy *encrypted* WireGuard packets () through the Tailscale cloud servers when a direct path cannot be found or opened.
+Tailscal nodes use DERP (Designated Encrypted Relay for Packets) to proxy *encrypted* WireGuard packets through the Tailscale cloud servers when a direct path cannot be found or opened.
 It uses curve25519 keys as addresses.

     - Commonly used:
     ```